Article Text

 - Genetic enhancement, post-persons and moral status: a reply to Buchanan

-- Ethical issues when modelling brain disorders innon - human primates
+- Ethical issues when modelling brain disorders innon-human primates

 - Infanticide and moral consistency

-- The perils of post-persons
+- Still afraid of needy post-persons